 You’re probably wondering ‘well there are charges for a reason, where’s the catch?’
 There is no catch.
 TransferWise uses a different system of money transfer than banks do.
 It uses a peer-to-peer system, meaning that no money technically crosses borders.
 You are sending money to them and they are essentially giving that currency to someone who needs it and vice versa.
 Both individuals and businesses can use this service.
 This is why it is so cheap to do and it’s totally legitimate.

-All TransferWise does is charge you the initial small fee + their exchange rate – which is in line with the mid-market rate.
-This basically means its the market exchange (look on google exchange).
-So it’s official and not some made up exchange.
-It clearly displays it on their website, so you aren’t in the dark about it.
+All TransferWise does is charge you the initial small fee + their exchange rate — which is in line with the mid-market rate.
+This basically means it’s as close to the rate you see on the news each day as possible.
+It clearly displays it on their website, so you aren’t left in the dark about it.

 How do I get started?

-Firstly you need to create a free account – it’s worth noting that the recipient doesn’t need an account!
-Sometimes you may need to provide further verification, but don’t worry it only takes a couple of days.
+Firstly you need to create a free account — and it’s worth noting that the recipient doesn’t need an account!
+Sometimes you may need to provide further verification, but don’t worry it doesn’t take long.